Quantco/pytsql/README.md

 ```

 ### Integration tests
 Integration tests are run against a database.
-For that matter, start a local mssql database first:
+You can start a local docker based mssql database as follows:
 ```bash
 cd pytsql
 ./start_mssql